ashfurrow/blog/source/blog/2018-03-17-building-better-software-by-building-better-teams.html.markdown

 [_Operating Manual for Spaceship Earth_][fuller] is a book by Buckminster Fuller.
 It is a collection of steps that humanity needs to take if we are to survive the 21st century.
 It profoundly changed the way I think about systems generally, including teams.

-[_Inclusion is a Captain’s Job_][inclusion] by [Danilo Campos][danilo] is a conference talk-turn-blog post about lessons of inclusion from the Star Trek cannon.
-The _good_ Star Trek cannon.
+[_Inclusion is a Captain’s Job_][inclusion] by [Danilo Campos][danilo] is a conference talk-turn-blog post about lessons of inclusion from the Star Trek canon.
+The _good_ Star Trek canon.
 And he 100% presented the talk in a Starfleet Engineering uniform:

 ![A photo of Danilo Campos giving a presentation while wearing a Starfleet Engineering uniform](/img/blog/building-better-software-by-building-better-teams/danilo.jpg)